akobashikawa/vitepress-akcstudio/docs/en/webdev/concepts.md

 To handle the complexity of development, libraries and frameworks are often used.

-A **library** (or bookstore) is a set of utilities that solve certain issues and we can take advantage of them to avoid having to solve everything.
+A **library** is a set of utilities that solve certain issues and we can take advantage of them to avoid having to solve everything.

 A **framework** proposes a way of organizing the code, or even a way of considering the development process, so that it is more understandable and maintainable.